Thinking of starting an LLC in Utah?

 Once you've chosen a name and designated a registered agent, the next step is to file a Certificate of Organization (Articles of Organization) with the state.

 You can register a Domestic Limited Liability Company (LLC) online, in person, by mail, or by fax.
-The online process is quick and straightforward, with the business entity registered within 24 hours.
+The online process is quick and straightforward, with the business entity registration processed within 7-10 days.

 If you prefer to register by form, you can use the Application for Registration, and for additional help, refer to the instructions provided for the application